 This paper considers homing guidance for a vehicle with a single omnidirectional receiver traveling to a stationary, omnidirectional transmitting beacon by using spatially quantized signal strength measurements.
 Two homing strategies are presented, and simulations are performed for cases with signal noise and vehicle turn rate limits.
-The first strategy is the Oyler strategy, which adapts a sliding mode controller and observer from previous work.
-The second strategy is based on constant heading changes each time a range increment is detected, and this strategy is shown to be sufficient for homing.
+The first strategy is the Oyler strategy, which adapts a sliding mode controller and observer from the previous work.
+The second strategy is based on constant heading changes (CHCs) each time a range increment is detected, and this strategy is shown to be sufficient for homing.
 This study also discusses a signal filter designed to improve the homing controllers' performance.
 Performance metrics are developed for strategy evaluation and parameter optimization.
 The performance of each guidance strategy is shown through simulations for a variety of conditions.
 The Oyler strategy guides the vehicle to the beacon more efficiently than the constant heading change strategy, but it comes with a slight penalty in success rate.